 A comprehensive treatment plan for persistent knee pain often includes rest, ice, elevation, compression, massage, and physical therapy.
 Soft tissue adjustments can help optimize healing in the joint itself as well as in its supporting structures, which may be stressed from too much overcompensation.

-Dr. Lodes also uses advanced laser therapy to promote rapid cellular regeneration in tissues that are affected by trauma, inflammation, or malfunction.
+We also use advanced laser therapy to promote rapid cellular regeneration in tissues that are affected by trauma, inflammation, or malfunction.
 This gentle, effective method of pain relief uses light energy to initiate a series of cellular reactions that help normalize injured tissue to ease pain, reduce inflammation, and accelerate the healing process.

-If you’re tired of being held back by chronic knee pain, call Lodes Chiropractic Center or book an appointment online today.
+If you’re tired of being held back by chronic knee pain, call Lodes Chiropractic Center at 302-477-1565 or book an appointment online today.